 raised by the beach in Florida, as a child I could spend hours making sand castles and was happiest being creative.
 Throughout high school I worked at a local shop painting glass gift items and spent summers interning at graphic design firms.
 I left home for Boston to attend The Museum School/Tufts university and eventually landed as a junior designer at a museum in New York.

-Years later, I lost several loved ones including my grandmother, grandfather, aunt and the person who was dearest to me, my Dad.
-Suddenly I could no longer create anything.
-I was numb, disoriented and really sad.
+Years later I lost several loved ones in a short amount of time including my grandmother, grandfather, aunt and someone very close.. my father.
+I could no longer be creative.

-At age 30 the most rewarding chapter of my life began when I became a mom.
-I was swept away by true, unconditional love.
-Each child with their own unique story and I was left to support their wellness!
+The next and most rewarding chapter of my life began when I became a mom.
+I was swept away by true, unconditional love!
+Each child with their own unique story and I was responsible for their health and wellness!
 I knew I had lots to learn and buried myself in books and courses in nutrition.
 I encouraged my children to cook with me,

 for us to learn recipes and grow together.
 A place for us to share ideas, express feelings,

 The kitchen remains today as our family center, the best part for me is watching the kids (now young adults) cooking meals for each other!